Cookies N Cream Ice Cream (Amul) (1 Serving)

 Portion Control

-Limit the amount of cookies n cream ice cream you consume in one sitting to minimize the glucose spike.
+Limit the amount of cookies n cream ice cream you consume.
+Smaller portions will result in a smaller glucose response.

 Add Fiber

-Engage in light physical activity, such as a 10-15 minute walk, after consuming the ice cream to help your body use up the glucose more efficiently.
+Engage in light physical activity, such as a short walk, after consuming ice cream to help your body use up the glucose more efficiently.

 Discover